 The prince brought his bride back to the Earth and the Pale Mountains can still be admired today and called DOLOMITES.
 The prince’s kingdom no longer exists but the Salvans still reside in the rocks, caves and forests of this enchanted land.

 adapted from: K.F.
-Wolff and Dolomitensagen and AA.VV.: Les plü beles liëndes dla Val Badia.
+Wolff and Dolomitensagen: Les plü beles liëndes dla Val Badia.
 Le più belle leggende della Val Badia.
 Die schönsten Sagen aus dem Gadertal.
 Uniun Ladins Val Badia, 1993.

 LADIN: I Crëp Slauris